Why You Should Shoot into the Sun

 Silhouettes, whilst fun, are not what shooting into the sun is all about.
-To really make the most out of a situation, you want to try to shy away from capturing these, focusing instead on more evenly exposing the skin tones of your subject.
+To really make the most out of a situation, you want to try to shy away from capturing these.
+Focus instead on more evenly exposing the skin tones of your subject.

-Silhouettes are caused by your camera trying to expose the whole photo rather then just your subject; seeing as it’s common to see a lot of sun and sky in these photos, you’re likely to get a silhouette.
+Silhouettes are caused by your camera trying to expose the whole photo rather than just your subject.
+Seeing as it’s common to see a lot of sun and sky in these photos, you’re likely to get a silhouette.

 To avoid silhouettes, change your metering mode to ‘Spot’.

-Spot metering means that your camera will expose whatever is in the centre of the shot, rather then the whole photo.
-This is likely to lead to blown out, overexposed backgrounds but that’s part of the effect of shooting into the sun.
+Spot metering means that your camera will expose whatever is in the centre of the shot, rather than the whole photo.
+This is likely to lead to blown out, overexposed backgrounds.
+But that’s part of the effect of shooting into the sun.

-Have a look at these 2 photos below, the first one was shot on partial metering mode and created a silhouette whereas the second was shot on spot, resulting in a much more evenly exposed subject.
+Have a look at these two photos below.
+The first one was shot on partial metering mode and created a silhouette.
+The second was shot on spot, resulting in a much more evenly exposed subject.

 Another great way of avoiding silhouettes is to use an external flash.

 Now, a lot of people might find the idea of using a flash in daylight a little odd.
 It’s actually one of the best times to be using it.

 Here I used a transmitter so that I could send the flash signal to flash a few feet away at the side.
 This produces a much more natural effect whilst maintaining some of the natural shadows on the face.
 Take a look:

 When shooting into the sun, your camera will struggle to focus on the subject, even when you manually select the focal points inside the camera.